 Compatibility and Connectivity

 Seek out interfaces that align with your computer or mobile device, such as Mac, PC, iOS, or Android.
-USB interfaces are crucial for connecting with various devices, including older iPads, often requiring Apple’s camera connection kit or Lightning to USB Adapter.
-Evaluate the connectivity options necessary for your setup.
+USB interfaces are crucial for connecting with various devices, including older iPads, often requiring Apple’s Camera Connection Kit or Lightning to USB Adapter.
+Evaluate the connectivity options necessary for your setup, and look for a USB-C connector for a modern, high-speed connection.
 It’s also advisable to ascertain if the interface depends on an external power supply or is directly powered, such as through USB.

 Assess whether you require instrument-level inputs to directly connect guitars or similar instruments.
 Evaluate how many line-level inputs are necessary for linking external preamps or various audio devices.
-Seek interfaces that offer versatile input choices, such as combo XLR/TRS inputs, to ensure a broad range of
+Seek interfaces that offer versatile input choices, such as combo XLR/TRS inputs, and consider other interfaces like five-pin MIDI ports for integrating external MIDI hardware.
+If portability is important, a compact interface can be a great choice for mobile setups, offering essential features without taking up much space.

 Mic Preamps and Phantom Power